 PFP Energy reviews are generally positive.
-Its number of customers is rocketing, with customers seemingly happy with the service they receive.
+Customers seem generally relatively happy with the service they receive.

 In the 2017 Which? survey, it had a 76% positive rating and came 3rd out of 31 energy companies rated by the website, beating companies which are much bigger and have been in operation for much longer so they must be doing something right!

 It gained a five-star rating for ease of switching and managed to process 100% of switches within the limit of 21 days.
-Customer reviews claim the process is pain-free and that they received their welcome pack promptly.
+Customer reviews of the time claimed the process is pain-free and that they received their welcome pack promptly.

-On Trustpilot, it has a decent score of 3.7/5, with 75% of reviews rating it ‘excellent’ or ‘good’.
-Here customers praise the friendliness and efficiency of the supplier’s customer service.
+On Trustpilot, it has a score of 3.6/5, at the time of writing.
+Here customers mention the friendliness and efficiency of the supplier’s customer service.

 Customer service by telephone at PFP Energy has been rated slow on most of the leading review websites.
-Customers took an average of 3.01 minutes (Citizens AdvicE) to get through on the customer service telephone number.
+Customers took an average of 3.01 minutes (Citizens Advice) to get through on the customer service telephone number, at the time of writing.
 PFP Energy customer reviews also mention waiting times of a few days to receive replies to emails.

 The only recurring problems customers focus on are reports of being "stalked" by the company after leaving, claiming that they had paid their final bill but kept receiving emails and letters saying that they owed money.

 Overall, it seems that PFP Energy is doing a good job of keeping customers happy.
-Customer service seems excellent, although the waiting times to get through to someone could be a little faster.
-Discover more about the supplier’s customer service and read customer reviews in our dedicated PFP Energy reviews page (coming soon).
+Customer service seems strong.
+Discover more about the supplier’s customer service and get an idea of customer reviews in our dedicated PFP Energy reviews page.